mohammedghanemi/Master-Thesis-Emotion-detection-using-audio-visual-modalities-for-accident-prevention/README.md

-# Audio-Visual Emotion Detection with eNTERFACE Dataset
+# Audio-Visual Emotion Detection with eNTERFACE and Crema-D Datasets

 ## Overview
-This project explores audio-visual emotion detection using the **eNTERFACE** dataset.
+This project explores audio-visual emotion detection using the **eNTERFACE** and **Crema-D** datasets.
 My approach involves combining audio and visual data through a series of preprocessing techniques and fusion strategies to enhance multimodal emotion recognition.

 ## Data Preprocessing and Fusion Strategies

-### Dataset: eNTERFACE
+### Dataset: eNTERFACE or Crema-D
 I selected the **eNTERFACE** dataset to provide both audio and visual data for emotion recognition tasks.
 The following preprocessing steps were used to manage multimodal inputs effectively:

 1. **MFCC and Video Frames (with Image Representation)**